Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 <summary>Apple Homepod Mini: Commissioning via Apple Home</summary>

 ### Platform Setup
-Apart from the flashed PSoC62 Pioneer Kit + OPTIGA™ Trust M MTR you will need a  Matter enabled Apple Hub (e.g. HomePod Mini, HomePod 2nd Gen) and an iPhone or iPad with iOS 16.1 or later to connect to the Apple Smart-home Hub.
+Apart from the flashed PSOC™ 62 Pioneer Kit + OPTIGA™ Trust M MTR you will need a  Matter enabled Apple Hub (e.g. HomePod Mini, HomePod 2nd Gen) and an iPhone or iPad with iOS 16.1 or later to connect to the Apple Smart-home Hub.

 Add the Apple HomePod to your Smart-Home system and WiFi.
 Complete the setup as instructed by Apple and the Home app.

 ### Add Device to Home

-Connect the PSoC62 Pioneer Kit to your PC using the included micro USB cable.
+Connect the PSOC™ 62 Pioneer Kit to your PC using the included micro USB cable.
 Start tracing the UART log-output via your favorite terminal (e.g. PuTTY, TeraTerm) and the virtual COM Port.

-Reset the PSoC62 Pioneer Kit once by pressing the black "XRES" button.
+Reset the PSOC™ 62 Pioneer Kit once by pressing the black "XRES" button.

 The full output trace can be seen [below](#traces).